KartikBansaliitg/HealthCare-System/README.md

 ## Features

--<h4>A healthcare website that provides a smooth and efficient channel for patients to register themselves, book appointments with doctors and access other basic medical services.</h4>
+-A healthcare website that provides a smooth and efficient channel for patients to register themselves, book appointments with doctors and access other basic medical services.
--
 <p>For more feature please refer to the E-R Diagram of the project</p>